REVTTS/Dice/README.md

 # @REVTTS/Dice

-Dice is a package for rolling dice.
+Dice is a library for rolling dice for Random Encounter Virtual Tabletop Services.

+It's goal is to allow users to roll dice, but to also perform mathematical operations, mathematical functions, and variable handling.

 ## Installation